Skip to content

 Where to report or get help

+Stop interacting with the person and focus on the specific risk: payment, identity, account, device, platform, or official agency.
 Use the path that matches what happened.
 Reporting can help agencies track patterns, but it does not guarantee recovery.

 U.S. consumer scam or suspicious business